MrDesjardins/hilbert-curve-rust/readme.md

 ### Point to index

-Two dimensionals coordinate into a ingle dimension integer.
+Two dimensionals coordinate into a single dimension integer.

 ```rust
 let hilbert_curve = HilbertCurveAlgorithm::new(1);// Set the Hilbert order here